talk2dumebi/Projects/Project_9_Web Solution with Wordpress/README.md

 ![alt text](<image_9/Screenshot 2024-04-21 143457.png>)

-If you see this message — it means your WordPress has successfully connected to your remote MySQL database.
+If you see this message — it means WordPress has successfully connected to your remote MySQL database.

 ![alt text](<image_9/Screenshot 2024-04-21 143637.png>)